 Does this impairment mean the person is unable to make a specific decision when they need to?

-In Scotland, mental capacity is govered by the Adults with Incapacity (Scotland) Act 2000.
-Under this Act, someone lacks capacity if they are unable to make decisions for themselves because they:
+In Scotland, the Adults with Incapacity (Scotland) Act 2000 addresses mental capacity.
+Under this Act, someone is deemed to lack mental capacity if they:

-Generally speaking, someone will lack mental capacity and be unable to decide for themselves if they cannot:
+Generally, a person will lack mental capacity if they cannot:

 -